Skip to main content

 Salesforce’s ascent to the pinnacle of the cloud software hierarchy is a testament to the potency of its brand promise.

 While the product is valuable, their strategic brand positioning propelled them to unprecedented heights.
-Salesforce strategically positioned itself as the avant-garde software alternative, orchestrating "anti-software" rallies in the early 2000s, bringing awareness to challenges resulting from the dot-com bubble burst.
+Salesforce strategically positioned itself as the avant-garde marketing management software alternative, orchestrating "anti-software" rallies in the early 2000s, bringing awareness to challenges resulting from the dot-com bubble burst.

 Salesforce won the respect of key stakeholders due to their willingness to take the initiative and assume a leadership role within the industry.
 Their actions also served to solidify their company values, demonstrating that they are, in fact, a business “for the people,” and that their vision for the company went beyond revenue.